Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Is East Park part of Lake Nona?+

 East Park is commonly associated with the Lake Nona / southeast Orlando area.
-It is not the same as every Lake Nona community, but buyers often compare East Park with Lake Nona, Moss Park, Northlake Park, Laureate Park, and 32832-area neighborhoods.
+It isn't the same as every Lake Nona community, but buyers often compare East Park with Lake Nona, Moss Park, Northlake Park, Laureate Park, and 32832-area neighborhoods.

 What is the median asking price in East Park?+